EcoDynForecast/FREC3004_EnvInformatics_Class/Module7_Carbon_Stocks/vegetation_only/Module7_Carbon_Stocks_Vegetation_Only.md

 For each data product summarize the following based on the documents available in “View Product Details” link associated with each data product.
-Think about the answers to the following questions.
+Answers to the following questions.

   - How is the plot sampling done for each data product?
   - What variables do you need from each data product to calculate the